scm-manager/scm-redmine-plugin/docs/en/configuration/index.md

 title: Configuration
 ---

 The SCM-Redmine-Plugin can be configured globally and repository specific.
-The global configuration is used for all repositories which doesn't have an specific config.
+The global configuration is used for all repositories that don't have a specific config.
 The repository specific configuration can be disabled in the global config.

 ### Configuration form
-To connect SCM-Manager with Redmine, an instance url including the context path is required.
+To connect SCM-Manager with Redmine, an instance URL including the context path is required.
-Afterwards you can already configure how the Redmine issues are modified or updated.
+Afterwards, you can already configure how the Redmine issues are modified or updated.

 #### Create comments
 To create comments in Redmine, credentials are mandatory.
 They should belong to a technical Redmine user.